 Hazardous Materials and Waste Disposal | Invasive Species Control

-Do you know a scout or unit that likes to have fun doing scout service or is thinking about an Eagle project in the outdoors.
-If so, you can have the scout or unit work on earning the Hornaday Award!
-Please share the following information about the award with that scout or unit so they can begin working to earn the Hornaday Award.
+Do you know a Scout or unit that likes to have fun doing Scout service or is thinking about an Eagle project in the outdoors?
+If so, you can have the Scout or unit work on earning the Hornaday Award!

-The PTAC Hornaday Committee is responsible for promoting, review and coordination of all Scout based Hornaday projects and programs within the council.
+The PTAC Hornaday Committee is responsible for promotion, review and coordination of all Scout-based Hornaday projects and programs within the Council.

 Hornaday Award Conservation Project Workbook .